 I pursed my lips.
 “See if I put out tonight.”

-Alex shrugged.
+Alex crossed his arms.
 “I need to eat something STAT.
 Maybe you’ll change your mind by then.”

 “Otherwise, we’ll have to manage without you.”
 Constantine’s tone was light, but the words sounded like a gunshot.